Why Lifeline Rescue

 Q: Who should take a CPR or First Aid course?

-Anyone who might need to respond in an emergency should consider obtaining CPR and First Aid training.
+Anyone in the general public who may need to respond to an emergency should consider obtaining CPR and First Aid training.
 This includes parents, grandparents, babysitters, teachers, coaches, workplace safety teams, and healthcare professionals.
-Many employers, childcare centers, and licensing authorities require staff to have documented CPR and First Aid certification.
+Many employers, childcare centers, and licensing authorities require staff to hold documented CPR and First Aid certification.
+Lehigh Valley, Allentown, Bethlehem, Easton, CPR, First Aid training, classes

 Q: How long does CPR and First Aid certification last?